benmvp/benmvp.com/content/posts/asynchronous-testing-with-enzyme-react-jest/index.md

 }
 ```

 We return a `Promise` that is resolved, when the `setImmediate` callback is called.
+If you prefer, you can also use the native implementation of `runAllPromises` named [`timersPromises.setImmediate`](https://nodejs.org/api/timers.html#timerspromisessetimmediatevalue-options).

 ## The React Testing Library solution